velostudio/levo/readme.md

 cargo r --release
 ```

-Select the server location (default: `localhost`), then press Enter, to load the client (guest) app.
+Select the resource location (default: `localhost/rust.wasm`), then press Enter, to load the client (guest) app.

 Note that, without closing the portal, you can recompile the client app, and refresh.